-Kangiara (EL8400, EL8573) is located 30km northwest of Yass in central New South Wales.
+Kangiara is located 30km northwest of Yass in the Southern Tablelands of New South Wales.
 The area comprises volcanosedimentary rocks of the Silurian Douro Group and is considered prospective for a range of gold-copper-zinc mineralisation types.

 The historic Kangiara Mine operated during the early 1900s, with documented production of ~40,000 tonnes at 16% Pb, 3% Cu, 5% Zn, 280g/t Ag and 2g/t Au from narrow N-S trending sulphide veins up to 120m depth.